Common City Ordinance Violations

 - Signs: No sign shall be placed on or over public right-of-ways or utility poles.

-- Junk and Abandoned Vehicles: A motor vehicle located in any place where it is visible from a public place or public right-of-way with expired registration.
+- Junk and Abandoned Vehicles: A self-propelled motor vehicle located in any place where it is visible from a public place or public right-of-way and has an expired license plate and is

 - Garage Sale Permit: A garage sale shall not be conducted until the individual desiring to conduct such sale obtains a permit from the city.
 Members of no more than three residences may join in on one garage sale permit.
 Apply for a garage sale permit online here.